cr1901/prog-vb/README.md

 Command line invocation is subject to change.
 The accepted arguments/usage is display if a user types `prog-vb -h`.

+When running the program for the first time on Windows 10, it is possible that Windows Defender SmartScreen will block the app.
+As a workaround, click "More information" on the warning window, and there will be an option to run the program anyway.
+You should only need to do this once. _There is not much I can do about this at present, as I don't have a code-signing certificate._

 ## TODO
 * Automatic padding of ROMs.
 * Skip erase/erase-only option.